LuisPe/luispi/content/posts/career.en.md

 I wanted to write some conclusions that I have drawn from these 365 days, two teams and a promotion.

 ## Pillars
-Those who know me whether in my work or personal life, hear me talk about three principles, with which I try to I try to mobilize myself and look around me:
+Those who know me whether in my work or in my personal life, hear me talk about three principles with which I try to mobilize myself and i search around me:
 1. Trust
 2. Humility
 3. Respect